Oyalmli/dfl_on_esp/README.md

-# dvfw_on_esp
+# DFL on the ESP32
-Using the data validation framework on the ESP32
+Using the Data Flow library on the ESP32

+This repository contains tests and benchmarks of the DFL performed on the ESP32